EyringMLClimateGroup/behrens24james_SPCESM2_ML_ensembles/README.md

        The respective training files of individual VEDs can be found in the folders:   `models/offline_models/VEDs/VED_*` The respective training files of ANN_dropout can be found in the folders:  `models/offline_models/ANN_dropout`

-       For the training you need the preprocessed training, validation, test, normalization datasets and 1 single .nc file of SPCESM2 raw data to detrmine the vertical coordinate of the SPCESM2 model (variables hyai, hybi):
+       For the training you need the preprocessed training, validation, test, normalization datasets and 1 single .nc file of SPCESM2 raw data to determine the vertical coordinate of the SPCESM2 model (variables hyai, hybi):

        ```
        python training_file.py